ninjatux/k8s-day-zero/README.md

 # Kubernetes Day Zero

-Kubernetes Day Zero is a platoform based on Kubernetes that creates a setup to run workloads leveraging the provided networking, security, observability, and service mesh stacks.
-It aims to become a ready to use full stack development platform that can be used to deliver your projects from the beginning of development.
+Kubernetes Day Zero is a platform based on Kubernetes that creates a setup to run workloads leveraging the provided networking, security, observability, and service mesh stacks.
+It aims to become a full-stack development platform that allows teams to deliver projects right from the start.
 Locally, it runs on `minikube` and uses `helmfile` to deploy `helm` charts.

-## To Do
+## ToDo

 * [ ] improve documentation
   * [ ] use github pages for docs
-  * [ ] add docs for adding custom dashboards
+  * [ ] add docs for adding custom grafana dashboards
 * [ ] add `istio`
 * [ ] add example workloads
 * [ ] code to create kubernetes clusters on cloud:
   * [ ] AWS on EKS
   * [ ] Azure on AKS
   * [ ] GCP on GKE
-* [ ] list other desired features here
+* [ ] extend this todo list

 ## Setting up the local environment